Bobyson/everhope-landing-page/README.md

 - **Limited to weekend/evening development** due to day job commitments
 - **Prioritized core functionality** over pixel-perfect design details
 - **Focused on responsive behavior** and component reusability
+- There is an issue in the navigation menu, the placement of sub navigation menu.
+Kept to fix at the end.

 ### Design Decisions